 Kementerian Dalam Negeri (Ministry of Home Affairs) also called as KDN is the prime authority for foreign workers approval to live and work in Malaysia.

-As an experienced agency for recruiting and supply of foreign worker, with the perfect documentation prepared by our expats reduce the time taken for getting the necessary and required permits.
+As an experienced agency for recruiting and supply of foreign worker, with the perfect documentation prepared by our experts reduce the time taken for getting the necessary and required permits.

 Our Client base is the classic example for what we boast of in getting the permissions for workers who are eager and enthusiastic to live and work in Malaysia.